Work Capability Assessment for ESA or Universal Credit

 Written evidence does not need to be new.
 If you already have some, it’s fine to use if it’s still relevant to your condition.

-Having a copy can be helpful:
+Copies can be helpful:

-• to remind you what to say during the medical assessment
+• to remind you what to say

 • if the form gets lost in the post

-• for when you have to reapply at the end of your claim
+• if you have to reapply

-Send the form by first-class signed for post if you can.
-Keep the receipt so that you have a record of:
+Use a signed for service if you can.
+Keep a proof of posting so that you have a record of:

 • when you sent your documents